 National Women’s Soccer League (NWSL) Canadian Players for 2016 Season

-Posted on 8 February 2016 in ↳ National Women's Soccer League
+Posted on 8 February 2016 in Around the Soccer World

 Canada Soccer and the National Women's Soccer League (NWSL) have announced the official list of allocated players for the 2016 NWSL regular season.
 Eleven Canadian internationals have been allocated to six different teams.

 “Canada Soccer is pleased to continue its support of the participation of members of our National Women’s Team program in the NWSL,” stated Peter Montopoli, General Secretary, Canada Soccer.
 “As a leading country committed to the development of the women’s game, we feel that their participation provides the best possible competitive environment for these players to ensure they stay at the top of their game.”

 In addition to the returning allocated National Team players, there are five newly allocated Canadian Women’s National Team players that are returning to or joining the league for the first time: Janine Beckie, Desiree Scott, Josée Bélanger, Stephanie Labbé, Shelina Zadorsky, and Sabrina D’Angelo.